Essential hypertension: Aging

 Hypertension can also be age-related when associated with a western diet and lifestyle, and if this is the case, it is likely to be multifactorial.
 One possible mechanism involves a reduction in vascular compliance due to the stiffening of the arteries.
 This can build up due to isolated systolic hypertension with a widened pulse pressure.
 A decrease in glomerular filtration rate is related to aging and this results in decreasing efficiency of sodium excretion.
 The developing of certain diseases such as renal microvascular disease and capillary rarefaction may relate to this decrease in efficiency of sodium excretion.
 There is experimental evidence that suggests that renal microvascular disease is an important mechanism for inducing salt-sensitive hypertension.

 Obesity

 Obesity can increase the risk of hypertension to fivefold as compared with normal weight, and up to two-thirds of hypertension cases can be attributed to excess weight.
 More than 85% of cases occur in those with a Body mass index (BMI) greater than 25.
 A definitive link between obesity and hypertension has been found using animal and clinical studies; from these it has been realized that many mechanisms are potential causes of obesity-induced hypertension.
 These mechanisms include the activation of the sympathetic nervous system as well as the activation of the renin–angiotensin–aldosterone system.

-Salt

-Another risk factor is salt (sodium) sensitivity which is an environmental factor that has received the greatest attention.
-Approximately one third of the essential hypertensive population is responsive to sodium intake.
-When sodium intake exceeds the capacity of the body to excrete it through the kidneys, vascular volume expands secondary to movement of fluids into the intra-vascular compartment.
-This causes the arterial pressure to rise as the cardiac output increases.
-Local autoregulatory mechanisms counteract this by increasing vascular resistance to maintain normotension in local vascular beds.
-As arterial pressure increases in response to high sodium chloride intake, urinary sodium excretion increases and the excretion of salt is maintained at expense of increased vascular pressures.
-The increased sodium ion concentration stimulates ADH and thirst mechanisms, leading to increased reabsorption of water in the kidneys, concentrated urine, and thirst with higher intake of water.
-Also, the water movement between cells and the interstitium plays a minor role compared to this.

 Alcohol

-Excessive alcohol consumption will increase blood pressure over time.
+Excessive alcohol consumption can increase blood pressure over time.
 Alcohol also contains a high density of calories and may contribute to obesity.